lemonsqueeze/ttylogger/README.md

 For now only terminal output is replicated (no key logging).
 User input will show up if it's echo'ed to the terminal.

+Be aware that strace is not terribly fast at handling tons of child processes (think, very long pipes).
+[This branch](https://github.com/lemonsqueeze/ttylogger/tree/fast) is slightly faster but less accurate in keeping track of fds.

 ### ptrace protection

 If your system has ptrace protection you might need to

     $ sudo ttylogger pid

-instead or disable ptrace protection entirely
+instead or disable ptrace protection entirely:

     $ sudo echo 0 > /proc/sys/kernel/yama/ptrace_scope